chenota/lispnet/README.md

-# lisp-network
+# lispnet
 ### _Alex Chenot_

-Lisp Network is a network library for Common Lisp.
+LispNet is a network library for Common Lisp.